antonytuff/antonytuff.github.io/content/posts/HTB_Cicada.md

 | **SeChangeNotifyPrivilege**                | Enables file traversal even when explicit directory permissions are denied, potentially allowing access to restricted locations.                                                                                                                                    |
 | **SeIncreaseWorkingSetPrivilege**          | Used for modifying the memory limits of processes.
 Not commonly leveraged for privilege escalation.                                                                                                                                                                 |

 From alot of googling, numerous trial-and-error, rabit holes and chatgpt for the win,I saw this blog post(https://book.hacktricks.wiki/en/windows-hardening/windows-local-privilege-escalation/privilege-escalation-abusing-tokens.html)  that seemed to have promising escalation route.
+Follow the actual command as guided on the SeBackupPrivilege.
+It's not necessary to include it her, the steps are straight forward.

 Exploitation Steps
 Since  ‘SeBackupPrivilege’ is Enabled for our user ‘emily.oscars’: It means we can be able to read any file on the system, we can leverage it to extract critical files such as SAM and SYSTEM, which contain hashed passwords of local users, including the Administrator.